ilaysimon/AWS_Tagging/README.md

 # AWS tagging
-Python code for tag ASG resource that are using manual scale (in all regions)
+Python script for tag resource in all regions